ecomaine grants raise recycling awareness

 “This year is obviously proving to be a tough one for all of us — especially schools and students,” he said.
 “It is ecomaine’s hope that this funding can help maintain some of the important programming around recycling, compost, and waste reduction that we’ve seen in our schools.
 We’re looking forward to seeing some creative proposals in 2020-21.”

-People who would like information about how to apply can call 773-1738 or email [email protected].
+For more information about submitting an application, call 773-1738 or email [email protected]

 Comments are not available on this story.